GameDevCPP/ca3_for_submission-liamflynn2003/docs/GameDesignDocStructure.md

 ![image](https://github.com/user-attachments/assets/ebf89051-64e8-46f5-909a-e676ddae1ca2)

 The arrow sprite is used for the player's projectile attack.
 The arrow is shot when the player left clicks.
 When it hits an enemy, it deals damage to them.
 If it hits a wall, it despawns.
-This projectile attack also has sfx attached, for throwing the object, hitting a wolf, and hitting a wall.
+This projectile attack also has sound effects attached, for throwing the object, hitting a wolf, and hitting a wall.

 Source: https://www.pixilart.com/art/game-o-games-arrow-sprite-667f585cd1cffae

 ### Coin Sprite
 ![image](https://github.com/user-attachments/assets/e209affc-f137-4b69-9cf1-6bba2d541bdd)